-If your business is new to compliance with accessibility standards, or hasn’t tackled a larger website project before, then you may be wondering what a roadmap for accessible web design looks like.
+If your business is new to compliance with accessibility standards or hasn’t tackled a larger website project before, then you may be wondering what the accessible web design best practices look like.
 Much of this depends on your business website, what sort of capabilities it needs to have, and if it has been updated in the past.

 Let’s take a closer look at what this process involves, where you begin when working with an experienced agency, and how to ensure that accessibility issues don’t trouble you again.

 Start with an Audit of Your Current Situation